 For the sacrifice that my parents made, the least they deserve is to see me.
 I am not a lakir ka fakir sadhu.
-Many sadhus follow certain guidelines and code of conducts because their followers want them to; because their followers have put them on a pedestal and expect certain kind of behaviour from them.
+Many sadhus follow certain guidelines and code of conducts because their followers want them to; because their followers have put them on a pedestal and expect certain kind of behavior from them.
 I don’t care about my image at all.
 I do not bother if a thousand people follow me or none.
 I do not want to be put on a pedestal.
 If that is your benchmark, please do not come to me.
 I only want people to know the truth about me.
 Kabir has said, “Tu bole kaaghaz ki lekhi, main boloon aankhan ki dekhi,” (you speak what you have read, I speak what I have seen).
 If someone comes to me and even for a fraction of a second feels that my eyes are judging him or her, he or she should immediately abandon me.

 What is next?

 I am going to create a website myself where people can sign up and periodically, everyone together can meditate at one particular time on one issue.
 That will draw the attention of the universe to that issue.
 People do offer me money but I tell them that I am not keen on building infrastructure.
 There is my blog where I post an article every Saturday and then there are more than 120 YouTube videos where people can listen to what I have to say.
-Moreover, I don’t resist anything, but just flow.
-In that flow everything comes out.
+Moreover, I don’t resist anything but just flow.
+In that flow, everything comes out.

 How can an average Joe find peace in his routine life?

 First of all, find a purpose because without that life is a drag every single day.
 But if you cannot find a purpose, at least find a passion that keeps you involved.
-Second, lead life with a sense of gratitude.
-Without gratitude, you will always find a lack in life.
+Second, lead a life with a sense of gratitude.
+Without gratitude, you will always find a lack of life.
 Third, try and help someone in some ways, big or small.
 All these then turn your every act into an act of sadhana.
 You feel fulfilled and do not need anyone else to make you feel good about yourself.
 As long as we don’t delve into the ocean of our own existence, we won’t know what pearls lie in the bottom.

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -